Johanna Melzer

-Johanna Melzer (7 April 1904 - 3 October 1960) was a German political activist (KPD) who participated in resistance to the Hitler regime.
-She spent eleven of the twelve Nazi years in prison, earning the soubriquet "Iron Johanna" ("Eiserne Johanna") because she stayed silent under torture.
-She survived and became, for a time, a regional politician in West Germany.
+Johanna Melzer (7 April 1904 - 3 October 1960) was a German political activist and Communist Party member who participated in the German resistance to Nazism.
+She spent eleven of the twelve years of the Third Reich in prison, earning the soubriquet "Iron Johanna" ("Eiserne Johanna") for her ability to remain silent under torture.
+After the end of World War II, she became a regional politician in West Germany.

-Life
+Early life

-Johanna Melzer was born in Oberwaldenburg, a mining village in Lower Silesia close to the German frontier with Bohemia, southwest of Breslau.
+Johanna Melzer was born on April 7, 1904 in Oberwaldenburg, a mining village in Lower Silesia close to the German frontier with Bohemia, southwest of Breslau.
 Her father was a miner.
-While she was still a child the family relocated to the Ruhr region in connection with her father's work: she attended junior school in Rünthe, before moving on to a commercially focused secondary school in Hamm.
+When she was a child, her family relocated to the Ruhr region in connection with her father's work: she attended junior school in Rünthe, before moving on to a commercially focused secondary school in Hamm.

 Melzer trained for work as a sales assistant and for clerical employment.
-The family were politically conscious, and in 1923 she joined both the Communist Party and its youth wing.
+The family were politically conscious, and in 1923 she joined both the Communist Party of Germany and its youth wing, the Young Communist League of Germany.
 From 1925 till 1930 she was employed as a book keeper with the "Ruhr-Echo", a daily newspaper.
 Between 1925 and 1932 she lived with Walter Duddins, a Communist activist to whom, she later wrote, she owed a large part of her own political awakening.
 Locally she became a leader of the Red Front Women's Alliance ("Rote Frauen und Mädchenbund") in Bochum.
-In 1928/29 she was listed as the party's Agitation and Propaganda chief for the Bochum sub-district.
+In 1928-29 she was listed as the Communist Party's Agitation and Propaganda chief for the Bochum sub-district.

-In 1930 she moved to Thuringia where she became a member of the party regional leadership team ("Bezirksleitung") in Erfurt.
+In 1930, Melzer moved to Thuringia, where she became a member of the party regional leadership team ("Bezirksleitung") in Erfurt.
 Here she also worked as the book keeper and treasurer of the local Red Aid ("Rote Hilfe") communist workers' welfare organisation.
 She remained in Erfurt till 1932, also serving as a party instructor and, towards the end of her time, leader in the women's department of the regional party leadership.